Dongy-Adventure/front-end/README.md

-# rpkm x CU first date
+# SEII Tar's Maketplace Frontend

 Frontend interface for the RubPuenKaoMai 2024 and CU first date website.